Restoring the Archives (New Chapters, Ch. 2)

-When I started restoring my old blog posts, I thought it would be a simple project — copy, paste, clean up some formatting.
+When I finally started restoring the posts, I thought it would be a simple project: copy, paste, clean up some formatting.
 Get things back in order.
 I didn’t expect it to feel like grief.

-But that’s what it’s been.
-Grief — disguised as nostalgia, tucked between old sentences and half-forgotten stories.
+That’s what it’s been.
+Grief, disguised as nostalgia, tucked between old sentences and half-forgotten stories.

 Every post is a time capsule.
 A snapshot of who I used to be, what my life used to look like, and the people who used to be in it.
+Reading it all now, after everything has ended, makes the contrast impossible to ignore.
 I’ve reread pages I wrote when I was falling in love.
 When I was planning a wedding.
 When I was building a home, starting a family, imagining a future I thought I’d grow old inside of.

 That life doesn’t exist anymore.